chittolina/clg/README.md

 ### Client side

-In order to serve the client files, run:
+In order to serve the client files, run (for now it will be only a sample):

 ```
 yarn dev:client